Helaman99/Politick/BACKLOG.md

 # Backlog

-* Fix timeout issue when looking for opponent (still a thing?
-Need to test...)
+*

 * "Not Enough Coins" dialog needed in some places.

-* Fix logic for minutes vs coins rewarded (people getting all five coins from first 5 minutes vs last 5 minutes)
+* Fix logic for minutes vs coins rewarded (people getting all five coins from first 5 minutes vs last 5 minutes) (may not do this)

 * reCaptcha for SignUp page (needs a custom domain first so Politick can be registered with Google Search Console)